YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 of a size and number we believe to be reasonable.
-Whenever a result exceeds its allocation and returns an error, YottaDB expands the allocation transparently to the caller, and repeats the operation, retaining the expanded memory for the lifetime of the process.
+Whenever a result exceeds its allocation and returns an error, YottaDB expands the allocation transparently to the caller, and repeats the operation, remembering the expanded size for future allocations in the process.

 ---------------------
 Go Easy API Functions